UNNC-Fab/2025-1-YANBING/docs/course/Week6/Week6.md

 Fused deposition modeling, or FDM for short, is a material extrusion method of additive manufacturing where materials are extruded through a nozzle and joined together to create 3D objects.

 To participate the 3D modeling competetion and lear more 3D printing modeling. please click [here](https://www.makerworld.com/zh/contests/86?name=Mini+Casino#tab-Entries).
+To try intreseting modeling develop,please click [here](https://makerworld.com/zh/makerlab/parametricModelMaker?from=makerlab).
 This community will provide open source code and modeling resources.

 ![3](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/yanbing/%E5%B1%8F%E5%B9%95%E6%88%AA%E5%9B%BE%202025-04-08%20142614.png)